 If Google believes that users on your website will have a poor web page experience, they may not rank these pages as highly on their search engine results pages as they currently do.
-They measure user experience using a set of metrics called Core Web Values which comprise user-centred metrics including page load time, engagement statistics and stability of your web content.
+They measure user experience using a set of metrics called Core Web Values, which can be viewed through the Google Search Console, which comprise user-centred metrics including page load time, engagement statistics and stability of your web content.

 What is page experience?